-Crawford County Memorial Hospital utilizes a 3D mammography system that is also capable of producing high resolution 2D images.
-The system is among the safest and most advanced screening tools available to identify cancers of the breast area early when they are most treatable.
+Crawford County Memorial Hospital utilizes a 3D digital mammography system that is also capable of producing high resolution 2D images.
+The system is among the safest and most advanced screening tools available to identify cancers of the breast area early, when they are most treatable.
 This 3D mammography system at CCMH uses the lowest amounts of radiation needed to get high resolution diagnostic images.

 2D or 3D: You get to choose

-Basic Information on 2D and 3D mammography
+Basic information on 2D and 3D mammography

 In 2D digital mammography, X-ray beams are captured on a specially designed digital camera and a computer to produce an image.
 Unlike film-based mammography, digital mammograms produce images that appear on the technologist's monitor in a matter of seconds.
 The images are then sent electronically to the radiologist to review.

-In 3D digital mammography (tomosynthesis), high-powered computing is used to convert digital breast images into a stack of very thin layers or "slices," building what is essentially a "3-dimensional mammogram."
+In 3D digital mammography (tomosynthesis mammography), high-powered computing is used to convert digital breast images into a stack of very thin layers or "slices," building what is essentially a "3-dimensional mammogram."
 This allows doctors to examine breast tissue detail one slice at a time to help find breast cancer at its earliest stages, when it is most treatable.

 Difference between 2D and 3D mammography